Tbhussen/CodeAlpha_Car_Price_Prediction/README.md

 5. Evaluation

    _R-Squared_: The coefficient of determination is used to evaluate the model’s accuracy and interpretability.
+The R-Squared was **0.86** for _linear reagression_ in comparison to **0.96** for _random forest_ suggesting a non-linear relationship among the features.

-   _Model Interpretation_: We analyze the coefficients and feature importances from linear regression model to understand how each feature impacts car pricing.
+   _Model Interpretation_: We analyze the coefficients and features importances from linear regression model to understand how each feature impacts car pricing.

 _Project Done_